Bavarian language

+Bavarian (Boarisch or Bairisch; Bayrisch [ˈbaɪʁɪʃ]), alternately Austro-Bavarian, is a group of Upper German varieties spoken in the south-east of the German language area, including the German state of Bavaria, most of Austria, and South Tyrol in Italy.
+Prior to 1945, Bavarian was also prevalent in parts of the southern Sudetenland and western Hungary.
+Bavarian is spoken by approximately 12 million people in an area of around 125000 km2, making it the largest of all German dialects.
+In 2008, 45 percent of Bavarians claimed to use only dialect in everyday communication.

 Language or dialect

-Bavarian is commonly considered to be a dialect of German, but some sources classify it as a separate language: the International Organization for Standardization has assigned a unique ISO 639-3 language code (bar), and the UNESCO lists Bavarian in the Atlas of the World's Languages in Danger since 2009; anyway, the classification of Bavarian as an individual language has been criticized by some scholars of Bavarian.
+Bavarian is commonly considered to be a dialect of German, but some sources classify it as a separate language: the International Organization for Standardization has assigned a unique ISO 639-3 language code (bar), and the UNESCO lists Bavarian in the Atlas of the World's Languages in Danger since 2009; however, the classification of Bavarian as an individual language has been criticized by some scholars of Bavarian.

-The reason why Bavarian can be viewed as a separate language is its relative distance from Standard German: the difference between Bavarian and Standard German is larger than the difference between Danish and Norwegian or between Czech and Slovak.

 Reasons why Bavarian can be viewed as a dialect of German include the perception of its speakers, the lack of standardization, the traditional use of Standard German as a roofing language, the relative closeness to German which does not justify Bavarian to be viewed as an abstand language, or the fact that no country applied for Bavarian to be entered into the European Charter for Regional or Minority Languages.

+The difference between Bavarian and Standard German is larger than the difference between Danish and some varieties of Norwegian or between Czech and Slovak.